 Most expensive brands

-Hoka One One is by far the most expensive brand if you were to buy at MSRP prirces.
+Hoka is by far the most expensive brand if you were to buy at MSRP prices.
 Second is Newton followed by Salomon.
 Cheapest is Skechers.
 This aligns well with some of the findings in our previous study about cheap vs expensive running shoes.
 Brands or shoes like Brooks Adrenaline GTS 19, Nike Air Zoom Pegasus 36, and ASICS Gel Kayano 25 are somewhere in between.

 Categorizing the brands as:

-- running + everyday (aucony, Altra, Karhu, Icebug and Vivobarefoot)
+- running + everyday (Saucony, Altra, Karhu, Icebug, and Vivobarefoot)

-- running shoe specific (Brooks, Newton, On, Zoot, Hoka One One, Montrail, Spira, Inov-8, Vibram Fivefingers and Topo Athletic)
+- running shoe specific (Brooks, Newton, On, Zoot, Hoka, Montrail, Spira, Inov-8, Vibram Fivefingers and Topo Athletic)

 reveals a clear pattern that the broader the focus of the brand, the larger the savings online.
 Multi sport brands are on average found at a 37.50% discount, while the other two categories of brands are only discounted 32.64%, or equal to a 12.95% lower average discount saving.